BullGuard Review: Quick Expert Summary

 - Manage Rules.
 Tells BullGuard which programs can access the internet.

 - Logs.
 Logs all traffic coming in and out of your network.

 - Settings.
-Provides options to block specific hosts, choose which notifications to receive, and more.
+Provides options to block specific hosts, choose which notifications to receive, etc.

 - Cleanup helper.
 Indexes junk files and provides graphic data about what’s on your computer.